digitalyoshixi/zettelkasten/content/Hardware/Memory Hierarchy as Food.md

 - [[CPU Cache]] is food on your plate
 - [[Main Memory]] is food in your fridge
 - [[Hard Drive|HDD]] is food in the grocery store
-- Network data is at the form
+- Network data is at the farm